 We seek to maintain and extend our position as a leading global provider of process optimization software and related services to the process industries.
-Our primary growth strategy is to expand organically within our core verticals by leveraging our market leadership position and driving increased usage and product adoption (UPA) of the broad capabilities in our aspenONE offerings.
-Additionally, we seek acquisitions to accelerate our overall growth.
-To accomplish this, we will pursue the following activities:
+In the last twelve months we have introduced a new strategy to evolve our scope of optimization from the process units in a plant to the process and the equipment in the plant or entire asset.
+We plan to expand our reach in optimization from conceptualization and design, operations, and supply chain to the maintenance aspects of the plant.
+We plan to build on our expertise in process optimization, our installed base, and long term customer relationships to expand our reach in the maintenance area of the plant.
+By focusing on asset optimization we would be able to optimize the design and operations of a plant taking into account the relevant maintenance performance of process equipment as to optimize the full asset lifecycle.
+Our primary growth strategy is to expand organically within our core verticals by leveraging our market leadership position and driving increased usage and product adoption of the broad capabilities in our aspenONE offerings.
+Additionally, we seek acquisitions to accelerate our overall growth in the design and operations of the process, and acquisitions that will begin to build our maintenance solution to deliver asset optimization.
+To accomplish these goals, we will pursue the following activities:

 Continue to provide innovative, market-leading solutions.
-Our recent innovations include adaptive process control, modeling of solids processes, rundown blending optimization, crude assays characterization using molecular science, electrolyte and biofuel characterizations, and methodologies for carbon management.
+Our recent innovations include adaptive process control, modeling of solids processes, rundown blending optimization, crude assays characterization using molecular science, electrolyte and biofuel characterizations, process safety, sulfur recovery, and methodologies for carbon management.
 We intend to continue to invest in research and development in order to develop and offer new and enhanced solutions for our aspenONE suites.
 We have pioneered a number of industry standard and award-winning software applications.
 For example, Aspen Plus, our process modeling tool for the chemicals industry, has won the Chemical Processing magazine Readers' Choice Award for "Process Simulation Software" multiple times.
 We have also been recognized by R&D Magazine for innovation in out of the box modeling capabilities that we developed with the National Institute of Standards and Technology.
-Additionally, we have been ranked number eleven on Forbes magazine's 2014 and 2015 lists of the World's 100 Most Innovative Growth Companies.

 Further penetrate existing customer base.
 We have an installed base of approximately 2,100 customers.
 Many of our customers only use a fraction of our products.
 We work with our customers to identify ways in which they can improve their business performance by using the entire licensed suite of aspenONE applications, both at an individual user level and across all of their plant locations.
 Our customers are segmented based on their size and complexity.
-Our large complex customers are serviced by our Field Sales organization, while our other customers are serviced by our inside sales Small and Medium Business (SMB) group.
+Our large complex customers are serviced by our Field Sales organization, while our other customers are serviced by our inside sales group.
 Additionally, we regularly enhance our products to make them easier to use and seek to increase productivity of users by offering more integrated workflows.

 Invest in high growth markets.
 Companies in the process industries are expanding their operations to take advantage of growing demand in markets such as China, Latin America, the Middle East, and Russia.
 Additionally, process manufacturers with existing plants in these markets are beginning to recognize the value of upgrading their operations to take advantage of process optimization solutions.
 We believe we can further extend our presence in these markets by growing our regional operations in these markets.
-In addition, we will continue to expand our inside sales organization to address new opportunities in the SMB market segment.
+In addition, we will continue to expand our inside sales organization to address new opportunities in certain market segments.